Week 10 college football picks, predictions, best bets from legendary expert on 21-7 run

 The College Football Playoffs don't start for more than a month, but for two-loss SEC teams like Texas, Oklahoma and Tennessee, they essentially start on Saturday.
 Those teams are all part of top-20 matchups as the No. 14 Vols host No. 18 Oklahoma and No. 20 Texas hosts No. 9 Vanderbilt, a one-loss team with a bit more margin for now.
 A loss for Texas, Oklahoma or Tennessee, could be a fatal blow to their CFP chances.
 The latest Week 10 college football odds list Tennessee at -3 and Texas at -2.5 in their respective must-win matchups.

-Other Week 10 college football lines of notes include top-ranked Ohio State (-20.5) against Penn State, No. 5 Georgia (-7) vs. Florida and No. 24 Utah (-8.5) vs. No. 17 Cincinnati.
+Other Week 10 college football lines of notes include top-ranked Ohio State (-20.5) against Penn State, No. 24 Utah (-8.5) vs. No. 17 Cincinnati and No. 5 Georgia (-7) vs. Florida, as the Gators play their first game since firing coach Billy Napier.
 Before locking in any Week 10 college football picks on those games or others, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.